After feast in Vegas, Arizona coach Tommy Lloyd hoping Wildcats not too stuffed

 For some people, anyway.

-“it's not challenging for me, because I don't pay attention to any of it,” Lloyd said Wednesday, during his weekly news conference at McKale Center.
+“it's not challenging for me, because I don't pay attention to any of it,” Lloyd said Wednesday.
 “I've been locked in and hanging out at my house, watching games on TV, watching us on film, getting ready to move forward.

 “We'll definitely talk about it as a team, and I already have, but just it's a dangerous path to go down where you start reading your own press clippings.”

-After their midnight return on Saturday after beating Michigan 80-62 in Las Vegas, Lloyd gave the Wildcats off Monday and Tuesday -- then said he’d find out in practice on Wednesday if his guys have softened at all.
+After their midnight return on Saturday after beating Michigan 80-62 in Las Vegas, Lloyd gave the Wildcats Monday and Tuesday off.
+He said he’d find out in practice on Wednesday if his guys have softened at all.

-The stats don’t suggest a whole lot of things for the Wildcats to really worry about on other than 3-point shooting (31.5%), which is decidedly below average.
-But Lloyd said he was more concerned with problems in fundamentals and decision-making that led to skid such as when Wichita State forced overtime after trailing the Wildcats by 16 in the second half on Nov.
-19 in Las Vegas.
+The stats suggest there's not a whole lot of things for the Wildcats to really worry about other than their 3-point shooting, which — at 31.5% — is decidedly below average.
+Lloyd said he was concerned with problems in fundamentals and decision-making that led to skid — like when Wichita State forced overtime after trailing the Wildcats by 16 points in the second half.

 “We made a few mistakes, missed a few shots and had a couple breakdowns," Lloyd said.
 "And when you do those types of things in a short amount of time, teams can come back and that's what happened.”